 The final decision on when a child is admitted, the number of hours a child is able to attend and his or her pattern of attendance, rests with the headteacher.

 Admission criteria

-The governors will consider all applications in accordance with the following criteria, set out in priority order.
+All applications will be considered in accordance with the following criteria, set out in priority order.
 Length of time on any waiting list will not be taken into account.